Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 10 minutes
 You create six tiny meteors in your space.
 They float in the air and orbit you for the spell's duration.
 When you cast the spell—and as a bonus action on each of your turns thereafter—you can expend one or two of the meteors, sending them streaking toward a point or points you choose within 24 *(36m)* of you.
 Once a meteor reaches its destination or impacts against a solid surface, the meteor explodes.
 Each creature within 1 *(1.5m)* of the point where the meteor explodes must make a DEX Save.
 A creature takes 2d6 fire damage on a failed save, or half as much damage on a successful one.
-At Higher Levels.
-When you cast this spell using a spell slot of 4th level or higher, the number of meteors created increases by two for each slot level above 3rd.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 4th level or higher, the number of meteors created increases by two for each slot level above 3rd.
 - **Classes**: Sorcerer, Wizard
 *(Source: XGE, page 161)*